W. Ralph Eubanks: Writing

 Eubanks is the author of two memoirs of his life and family.
 His 2003 book, Ever Is a Long Time: A Journey into Mississippi's Dark Past, was recognized as one of the best nonfiction books of the year by The Washington Post book reviewer Jonathan Yardley.
 In 2009, Eubanks' memoir, The House at the End of the Road: The Story of Three Generations of an Interracial Family in the American South, was published by HarperCollins.
 The historical biography takes a look at American identity and race relations, beginning with his maternal grandparents and presented in context with contemporary issues undergone by three generations of his family.
 In March 2021, A Place Like Mississippi: A Journey Through A Real and Imagined Literary Landscape was published by Timber Press.
 In the Georgia Review, KaToya Ellis Fleming wrote "Reading A Place Like Mississippi is as much a visceral experience as it is an intellectual one, even down to the supple feel of the pages and the soft, elegant texture of the book in your hands."

+In January 2026, Eubanks published his fourth work of nonfiction When It's Darkness on the Delta: How America's Richest Soil Became Its Poorest Land with Beacon Press.
+The book blends history, memoir, and narrative nonfiction to explore not only the Mississippi Delta but the origins of American income inequality.
+As Eubanks writes in When It's Darkness on the Delta, "Only by looking at both the forces of history and the way we live now can we begin to understand not only the Mississippi Delta, but also the forces of inequality that have shaped America itself.
+That means the story of the people of the Delta is not just a Mississippi story.
+Nor is it just a Southern story.
+At its very core, the Delta’s story is an American story."